Isabella Thoburn College: History

-The origin of the college was in a school for girls opened by Isabella Thoburn on 18 April 1870 in one room in the city-centre bazaar of [ Lucknow].
+The origin of the college was in a school for girls opened by Isabella Thoburn on 18 April 1870 in one room in Aminabad bazaar of Lucknow.
 There were then just six girls.
 By 1871, the school had expanded and moved to occupy a house named Lal Bagh, which had been lived in by the treasurer of the last Nawab of Awadh.

 On 12 July 1886 Miss Thoburn's school was renamed as the Lucknow Women's College and began to teach Fine Arts classes under the supervision of the University of Calcutta.
 In 1894, this connection was abandoned in favour of a new one with Allahabad University.
-Following the death of Miss Thoburn in 1901, the College, still at Lal Bagh, was given its present name in her honour.
+Following the death of Miss Thoburn in 1901, the college, still at Lal Bagh, was given its present name in her honour.
 In 1923, it moved to the Chand Bagh estate of almost 32 acres, where it has remained until the present day.
 Chand Bagh means "moon garden".
 The property was once a royal garden.
 After its affiliation to Lucknow University it found requisite support and guidance from Nirmal Chandra Chaturvedi, a renowned educationist and member of the university Executive Council.

 The college's Principal Sarah Chakko (1905–1954) was the first woman president of the World Council of Churches.

 Present day

-The College is now affiliated to Lucknow University.
-The buildings it has developed on the Chand Bagh campus since the 1920s include student hostels, lecture rooms, laboratories, a library, a college chapel and a large hall.
-The college teaches five undergraduate courses, leading to the degrees of Bachelor of Arts (BA), Bachelor of Education (BEd), Bachelor of Science (BSc), Bachelor of Commerce (BCom), and Bachelor of Library and Information Science (BLISc).
-There are also postgraduate courses leading to the degrees of Master of Arts (MA), Master of Science(MSc), Master of Business Administration (MBA) and to a Postgraduate Diploma in Healthcare and Hospital Management (PGDHHM).
+The college is now affiliated to Dr. A.P.J.
+Abdul Kalam Technical University for engineering and management courses and for all other courses it is affiliated to the University of Lucknow.
+The buildings it has developed on the Chand Bagh campus since the 1920s include student hostels, lecture rooms, laboratories, a library, a college chapel and an auditorium.
+The college teaches seven undergraduate courses, leading to the degrees of Bachelor of Technology (BTech), Bachelor of Arts (BA), Bachelor of Education (BEd), Bachelor of Science (BSc), Bachelor of Commerce (BCom), Bachelor of Business Administration (BBA) and Bachelor of Library and Information Science (BLISc).
+There are also postgraduate courses leading to the degrees of Master of Arts (MA), Master of Science(MSc), Master of Business Administration (MBA) and a Postgraduate Diploma in Healthcare and Hospital Management (PGDHHM).